Lollipop270/Autonomous_Research_Agent/README.md

 o Actionable insights (if applicable)

 Bonus:
- Allow the LLM to autonomously select the most appropriate external
-data sources based on the users query.
+ Allow the LLM to autonomously select the most appropriate external data sources based on the users query.
  Parallel information gathering from multiple sources.
  Export summary as PDF or Markdown.
- Store previous searches in memory.
+ Store previous searches in memory.(x)